-Last month Turnitin Revision Assistant was featured at a special White House event on instructional tools for educators.
+Last month Turnitin Revision Assistant was at a special White House event on instructional tools for educators.
 On December 7, the White House and the Department of Education hosted teachers and their students.
-They came together along with industry and legislative leaders for the Innovative Assessment Tech Jam, a special event held in Washington D.C.
-The goal of the Innovative Assessment Tech Jam was to model best practices and technology leading to better, fewer, and fairer assessments.
-Since Turnitin Revision Assistant works to help students become stronger writers, it was a perfect fit for this special event showcasing instructional edtech tools.
+They came together along with industry and legislative leaders for the Innovative Assessment Tech Jam.

-Revision Assistant was one of a just a handful of new educational technology products featured at this special White House event to showcase how technology tools can support instructional goals.
+Revision Assistant was one of a just a handful of new educational technology products featured at this special White House event.
+This event showcased how technology tools can also support instructional goals.

 Visit Turnitin Revision Assistant‘s website to learn more about this special tool!